silshack/fall2013/_posts/ashmbrown/2013-10-25-Creating-a-jekyll-site.md

 10)Click "New Repository"

-11) Name is "Ashleysite" (same name as one created in commandline)
+11) Name is "ashleysite" (same name as one created in commandline)

 ### Go back to the terminal and push this bad boy through...